NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 Dynamic linker behavior

-Whenever an application runs, it might require shared libraries - these are binaries that are not part of the application itself, but redistributed as part of another package.
-The dynamic linker job is to resolve these libraries during runtime.
+Whenever an application runs, it might require shared libraries — binaries that are not part of the application itself, but redistributed as part of another package.
+The dynamic linker’s job is to resolve these libraries during runtime.

-The dynamic linker provides a feature where shared libraries under a directory set by the LD_PRELOAD environment variable takes precedence over all others.
-As a debugging feature, this might sound nice, but it is damning for sensitive applications.
-The ld.so man pages states:
+The dynamic linker provides a feature where shared libraries set by the LD_PRELOAD environment variable take precedence over all others.
+As a debugging feature, this might sound useful, but it is risky for sensitive applications.
+The ld.so man page states:

 1